 What does trauma have to do with food compulsions?

-Behind compulsive overeating, binge eating, body hatred, sugar soothing, and other food and body compulsions there’s often some form of emotional loss.
-Emotional loss can take many forms – trauma, developmental loss, the everyday losses of normal life, addiction, abuse, alienation, isolation, grief, separation, intergenerational trauma, and more.
+Behind compulsive overeating, binge eating, body hatred, sugar soothing, and other food and body compulsions there’s often some form of trauma or emotional loss.
+Emotional loss can take many forms – trauma, developmental loss, the everyday losses of normal life, addiction, abuse, neglect, alienation, isolation, grief, intergenerational trauma, racism, sexism, classism, colonialism, and more.

 This emotional loss lives in our bodies and in our nervous systems.
 She speaks her story in our emotions and body sensations, in our behaviors and coping strategies.